The Gambling Law Review: Gambling and European Law

 The first landmark gambling case was referred in 1992.
 A British law imposed a ban on national lotteries, following which lottery tickets for the German lottery sent by mail to citizens living in the United Kingdom were seized by the customs authorities.
 This was put into question insofar as the law prevented companies established in other Member States from providing such services in the United Kingdom.
 The Court's ruling in Schindler rendered in 1994 was extremely important for the discussion on gambling in the internal market.6

-The Court considered gambling to be an 'economic activity' within the meaning of the EEC Treaty, thus falling under the freedom to provide services, today provided in Article 56 of the Treaty on the Functioning of the European Union (TFEU).
-Nonetheless, it is an economic activity of a peculiar nature given the particular moral, religious and cultural aspects of lotteries, like other types of gambling, in all the Member States.
-Lotteries involve a high risk of crime or fraud and are an incitement to spend, which may have damaging individual and social consequences.7
+The Court considered gambling to be an 'economic activity' within the meaning of the EEC Treaty, thus falling under the freedom to provide services, today provided in Article 56 of the Treaty on the Functioning of the European Union (TFEU).7 Nonetheless, it is an economic activity of a peculiar nature given the particular moral, religious and cultural aspects of lotteries, like other types of gambling, in all the Member States.
+Lotteries involve a high risk of crime or fraud and are an incitement to spend, which may have damaging individual and social consequences.8

 In light of the peculiar nature of gambling, the Court affirmed several times that free, undistorted competition in the market of games of chance can have severely detrimental effects.
 The general approach, as used for other services on the internal market, of promoting free competition to the benefit of the consumer in terms of quality and price is not maintained when it comes to gambling services.
-Operators of games of chance would be led to compete with each other in inventiveness to make what they offer more attractive, thereby increasing consumers' expenditure on gaming as well as their risk of addiction.8
+Operators of games of chance would be led to compete with each other in inventiveness to make what they offer more attractive, thereby increasing consumers' expenditure on gaming as well as their risk of addiction.9

-III The organisation of gambling in the Member States
+III The organisation of gambling in the member states

 i Restrictions and their justifications

 As a consequence, holding a licence to offer gambling in a Member State will not suffice to be entitled to provide similar services in another Member State.
 The Court has explicitly denied the application of the principle of mutual recognition in the field of gambling, meaning that a Member State must not recognise the controls and rules set in place by another Member State.
-The EFTA Court takes the same view.10
+The EFTA Court takes the same view.11